- Luis Maymi Thu, 07/25/2013 - 9:24pm

 - Jordan Claverie Wed, 05/08/2013 - 4:40pm

-Editing HD footage for SD output and delivery may not be the most common job in town, but if a job lands on your desk to do just that it’s better going in well-equipped to take on the challenge.
+Editing HD footage for SD output and delivery may not be the most common job in town, but if a job lands on your desk.
+It's better to go in well-equipped to take on the challenge.

 - Mike Wilhelm Wed, 10/10/2012 - 10:57am

 own Jennifer O’Rourke wrote an article Videomaker’s professing her love of analog media.
 While I respect and acknowledge her many good points, I just can’t get on board.

 - Anonymous (not verified) Mon, 08/01/2011 - 12:00am

 If explosive 3D magic is what you desire then look no further than the ViewSonic VX2268wm.

 - Anonymous (not verified) Thu, 04/01/2010 - 12:00am